unpoly/unpoly/src/unpoly/pages/handling-asset-changes.md

 </html>
 ```

-See `[up-asset]` for ways to exclude elements from asset tracking, or how
+Note how the inline `<script>` is not considered an asset by default.
-to track non-default assets.
+See `[up-asset]` for ways to include or exclude elements for asset tracking.

 ## Handling new asset versions {#handling-changed-assets}